 First, the need to study gender differences in emotional intelligence is due to the multivariance of existing research results.
-Secondly, this is due to the necessity to study the presence / absence of the national Ukrainian specifics of emotional intelligence.
-Third, it is significant that research on emotional intelligence opens up opportunities not only for a better understanding of human potential, but also for the use of this knowledge for more effective personnel management.
-As it can be seen from the above analysis, one of the key competencies that affect the manifestations of all others is the level of emotional intelligence of the personnel manager, which determines the relevance of the theme of this study.
+Secondly, this is due to the necessity to study the presence/absence of the national Ukrainian emotional intelligence gender specifics.
+Third, it is significant that research on emotional intelligence opens up opportunities not only for a better understanding of human potential, but also for the use of this knowledge for more effective HR-management.
+As it can be seen from the above analysis, one of the key competencies that affect the manifestations of all others is the HR manager emotional intelligence level, which determines the relevance of the theme of this study.

-2. AIM OF THE RESEARCH.
-METHODS.
+2. AIM OF THE RESEARCH, METHODS

-The aim of the article is to identify the gender specifics of the emotional intelligence of students of economic university as potential specialists in the field of personnel management.
-To achieve this aim the following tasks were solved: 1).
-Research of the emotional intelligence of students of economics was done; 2). .Gender differences of emotional intelligence of students were revealed; 3).
-Specifics of gender differences of emotional intelligence of students as a result of cluster analysis were suggested as the basis for successful personnel management.
+The aim of the article is to identify the gender specifics of the economic university students' emotional intelligence as potential specialists in the field of HR-management.
+To achieve this aim the following tasks were solved: 1) research of the emotional intelligence of students of economics was done; 2) gender differences of students' emotional intelligence were revealed; 3) specifics of gender differences of students' emotional intelligence as a result of cluster analysis was suggested as the basis for successful HR- management.

-The authors conducted a research of the level of emotional intelligence of students of economic specialty. .
-Hall's( ) methodology was used to assess emotional intelligence of students.
-Hall() methodology was chosen because: 1) it reflects the main components of EQ that were identified and analyzed by D. Goleman, R. Bar-On, J. Meyer and P. Salovey; 2) it is easy to use.
+The authors conducted a research of the level of economic specialty students' emotional intelligence.
+Hall's methodology was used to assess emotional intelligence of students.
+Hall's methodology was chosen because: 1) it reflects the main components of EQ that were identified and analyzed by Goleman, Bar-On, Meyer and Salovey; 2) it is easy to use.
 In total, 2013 students (864 students in 2017 and 1,149 students in 2018) participated in the research.
 The criteria for selecting the respondents were: 1) level of education (bachelors, masters); 2) specialty (economics).